Jinjiang/name-loader/README.md

-# null-loader
+# name-loader

-A loader that returns an empty module.
+A loader that returns the module name.